openwga hosting Plans & Pricing

 WAR files

-files must be extracted in order to be deployed.
+WAR files must be extracted in order to be deployed.
 E.g. the contents of test.war

 should be placed in a directory named test